Ryder252/Lab5/README.md

-# Lab5
+# Lab 5: Using Web APIs
-Using Web APIs
+### Issues Encountered, and Steps I Took to Rectify Them
-Issues Encountered
+Placeholder text